-An employee who works at least six hours a day has, each working day, the right to a rest period ("break") lasting at least 30 minutes, unless otherwise specified by a separate law.
+An employee who works at least six hours a day is entitled, each working day, to a rest period ("break") lasting at least 30 minutes, unless otherwise specified by a separate law.
 The time of the rest period shall be included in the working hours.
-However, if a minor works at least four and a half hours a day, he or she is entitled to a break lasting at least 30 consecutive minutes.
-If the special nature of the job does not allow the interruption of work for the purpose of taking a rest period, the time and manner in which this rest period is taken shall be regulated by a collective agreement, agreement between the works council, and the employer or employment contract.
+If a minor works at least four and a half hours a day, he or she is entitled to a break lasting at least 30 consecutive minutes.
+If the specific nature of the job does not allow the interruption of work for the purpose of taking a rest period/break, the time and manner in which this rest period is taken shall be regulated by a collective agreement, agreement between the works council, and the employer or employment agreement.